2

 res0: String = "hello world!!!!!!!!!!!!"

-The easiest way to get started with Mill is to download the example project:
+Apart from supporting a REPL and small scripts, Mill can also be used for larger projects.
+The easiest way to get started with Mill is to download an example project:

 $ find . -type f